sparkthecause/daily-api/readme.md

 ## Running

-*All configuration information can be found in [config.js](./config.js).*
+*More configuration information can be inferred from [config.js](./config.js).*

 ### Local

+*You will need to create a .env file similar to the [sample file (.sample-env)](./.sample-env) or pass in all of the environment variables when you run the scripts below.
+If you don't, stuff won't work... boo.
+See https://github.com/motdotla/dotenv for more information.*

-`ENV=local npm start` will run the API and UI on port `3000` and connect to a local PostgreSQL.
+`npm start` will run the API and UI on port set via the environment variable `PORT` and connect to PostgreSQL instance at the url set via the environment variable `DATABASE_URL`.

-If you'd like to enable debugging, use `ENV=local npm run debug`.
+If you'd like to enable debugging, use `npm run debug` and set the environment variable `ENV=local`.

 ### Production

 `npm start` will run the API and UI on port set via the environment variable `PORT` and connect to PostgreSQL instance at the url set via the environment variable `DATABASE_URL`.

+***DO NOT USE A .ENV FILE IN PRODUCTION!
+SET ACTUAL ENVIRONMENT VARIABLES.***

 ## Helpful Tools